 We’ve tried for years to persuade our families to join us on these trips, but it’s not for everyone.
 Lastly, if you create an alternative tradition where the family comes together in June, for example – you’ll save on flights.

 Here we are at Hobbiton in New Zealand.
 We traveled over Christmas and New Year’s, a total of three weeks on this trip.

 3. Plan Way In advance

 Maybe obvious, but the reality is you should be looking at next year’s national holidays now and figuring out where you can maximize your paid time off work.
 You should also be requesting your paid time off work for the upcoming year now.
-For example, where I work, we get Malcolm Luther King Jr.’s day off in January and President’s Day off in February.
+For example, where I work, we get Martin Luther King Jr.’s day off in January and President’s Day off in February.
 Both days represent either a whole week of using only four days of paid time off work or a long weekend.
 Guess what?
 I am in the throws of planning these trips as I type.
 While I have not booked these trips yet, I have many trips for next year through September that are booked.

 Here is Brian jumping off some rocks on a trip to Vermont over Memorial Day.

 4. Driving Vacations

 Everyone’s passion is different.
 Some of us want to explore the state we live in, and some want to explore all of America and others the world.
 Regardless, there is an infinite number of beautiful places to see in each state.
 When I had less vacation time, we used to do a lot of long 5-day weekends.
 Living in Florida, we would drive up to Georgia, the Carolina’s, Alabama, and so on.
 We’ve also used this trick to see hundreds of unique places within our home state, Florida.